AntaresSimulatorTeam/antares-doc/docs/reference/thermals.md

 #### Parameter

 <span class="param-badge badge-enum">enum</span>
-Parameter to specify the behavior of this cluster for time-series generation.
+Parameter to specify the behavior of this cluster for time series generation.
 **This cluster-wise parameter takes priority over the study-wide one.**
 It can hold three values:

 - `use global`:
-- `force no generation`: time-series for this cluster will not be generated.
+- `force no generation`: time series for this cluster will not be generated.
-- `force generation`: time-series for this cluster will be generated.
+- `force generation`: time series for this cluster will be generated.

 #### Volatility forced